pantheon-systems/documentation/source/content/guides/php/05-wordpress-sessions.md

 You should substitute your site URL in the example, and the desired output is "0" (zero).

-If your site is overaggressively starting sessions, you should search through the codebase for references to `session_start()` or `$_SESSION` to see where it is happening and develop a workaround.
+If your site is over aggressively starting sessions, you should search through the codebase for references to `session_start()` or `$_SESSION` to see where it is happening and develop a workaround.
 If the code is in a community plugin, open an issue on WordPress.org to alert the author to the problem and share your solution.

 ## More Resources